 Show them to build trust.
 Otherwise, you’re a complete stranger on the Internet.

 This one is so important.
 Promise them a big benefit.
+Remember?
+The about page examples we studied always do that.
 Tell them, if they spend enough time reading your blog, they’ll surely achieve something.

 If your blog is about cooking, promise them they’ll become masters at cooking.